-Many of the cases in which we have been involved in the Americas have been for oil industry clients in a variety of different regions including Alaska, Texas, Uruguay Columbia, and a number of Caribbean Islands that enjoy the benefit of significant oil and gas resources off their coasts.
+Many of the cases in which we have been involved in the Americas have been for oil industry clients in a variety of different regions including Alaska, Texas, Uruguay, Colombia, and a number of Caribbean Islands that enjoy the benefit of significant oil and gas resources off their coasts.

 These disputes frequently concern the design or construction of extraction, refining or transportation facilities but we are also instructed in broader commercial disputes such as a recent LCIA arbitration concerning oil supply and storage contracts.

 In addition to energy disputes, we have been instructed in a range of other matters, such as:

 - a Nassau arbitration concerning the construction of a luxury private residence in the Bahamas under Bahamian Law;